timbot1789/astro-theme-panda/src/content/posts/pr_review_standards.md

 7. Respond to any feedback you receive from reviewers in a timely manner.
 8. Once you have one approval and no change requests, you may squash and merge your code into Development.
 Congratulations!
 You have meaningfully improved the project.

-If you have any questions, like you don't understand why a certain test is failing, or you don't know who to request reviews from, feel free to reach out on Discord in the PASS Developers thread.
+If you have any questions, like you don't understand why a certain test is failing, or you don't know who to request reviews from, reach out.

 ### Tips
 - **Focus your PR on one feature or bug**.
 Your goal is to demonstrate that your code works.
 That's easiest to do if all your changes are related to one thing